 I’ve recently discovered SlotBox though and I’m in love!
 They have designed boxes that will fit through the magic slot!
 So you don’t have to worry about your items getting crushed.
 And their pricing is very reasonable.
 It’s a game changer for sure.

 When I’m shipping items that won’t fit through the magic slot or that are heading to the US, I use Chit Chats Express.
-It’s a bit of a learning curve to get the hang of, but the pricing is wayyy better than you’ll get with Canada Post.
+It’s a bit of a learning curve to get the hang of, but the pricing is way better than Canada Post.
 It’s the only way to be able to afford international shipping for me.
-And I’ve had excellent experiences with Chit Chats customer service.
-(Seriously, they’ve seen me at my worst, most stressed out and have still been polite and helpful!)
+I’ve had excellent experiences with Chit Chats customer service and if you sign up through my link, you’ll get $5 in free postage!

 If you do use Canada Post to ship parcels, make sure you have a Solutions for Small Business account & card, it’ll save you a small amount of money on shipments.

 I do use some cardboard boxes and the most cost-effective ones I’ve found are sold in bundles on the Staples website.
 (You’ll pay much more for them in store, stick to the website, delivery is usually very prompt.)

 I use Vistaprint for most of my marketing materials including business cards, notepads, return address labels and to make custom stickers.
 I’ve always been happy with the quality and pricing, and there’s usually always a coupon to be found!
 Like a $25 voucher through this link!
 Plus you can cash back on Vistaprint orders through Rakuten (formerly Ebates).

 You should have your own stand alone website even if you host a shop on Etsy.
 It’s good to build up a little corner of the internet that’s your own.
 It doesn’t have to be complex, it just needs some basic information like who you are, what you do, a few photos and how to contact you.